scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 227

-Soylent for lunch, then ate out for dinner and had ramen
+Soylent for lunch, then ate out for dinner and had ramen.

+### Day 228

+No soylent today, I've got family visiting.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/